 There is no English room at this school, so my desk is in the library and I go to each of the classes homerooms for their lessons.
-The grades 3s and 4s have 1, 40 minute lesson with me a week and the grade 5s and 6s have 1 double (80 minute) lesson a week.
+The grades 3s and 4s have 1, 40-minute lesson with me a week and the grade 5s and 6s have 1 double (80 minutes) lesson a week.

-I have no dedicated English co-teacher at this school, instead I co-teach with each of the homeroom teachers; 3 out of the 4 have great English and 1, the grde 6 teacher, has very little.
+I have no dedicated English co-teacher at this school, instead, I co-teach with each of the homeroom teachers; 3 out of the 4 have great English and 1, the grade 6 teacher, has very little.
 I was initially worried about this class as to how it would go, but so far is one of my favourites!
 Especially when he brings chocolates to the class 😀

 I also have ‘after-school’ classes here as well to make up my contracted 22 hours per week.
 I have the grade 1s and 2s three times a week and the grade 3s and 4s twice a week.
-The after school classes start straight after lunch, so around 1pm.
-I have full range as what we do in these classes and since the English levels are pretty much beginner – the basics is what we do!
+The after-school classes start straight after lunch, so around 1pm.
+I have a full range of what we do in these classes and since the English levels are pretty much beginner – the basics are what we do!
 These are by far my most challenging classes as I have no co-teacher there to translate so there’s a lot of examples and demonstrating.
-With my grades 3s/4s we even do a bit of google translating to help us get over the line.
+With my grades 3s/4s, we even do a bit of google translating to help us get over the line.

 The second school I teach at is Baekuyi Elementary school.
 Baekuyi is a further 5 minutes away on the same bus Chris and I catch to school.
 I teach there on Tuesdays and Thursdays.
 The school has 73 students, ranging from kindy to grade 6.

-At Baekuyi, I have an Korean English co-teacher, Dahye who is lovely and we have an English room where the students come to us.
-We see the grades 3s and 4s twice a week for their 40 minute lessons and the grade 5s and 6s for their double lessons also twice a week.
-I don’t have any after-school classes at this stage as apparently they weren’t aware I was coming to teach there until 2 days before I arrived so didn’t plan for any- nice to know Koreans also get Korean surprises!
+At Baekuyi, I have a Korean English co-teacher, Dahye who is lovely and we have an English room where the students come to us.
+We see the grades 3s and 4s twice a week for their 40-minute lessons and the grade 5s and 6s for their double lessons also twice a week.
+I don’t have any after-school classes at this stage as apparently, they weren’t aware I was coming to teach there until 2 days before I arrived so didn’t plan for any- nice to know Koreans also get Korean surprises!

 The kids also have chosen their English names for these classes, which has resulted in some awesome results!
-Some of the kids already had English names from English academy (which they attend after school), however those who did not were given full range as to what they are called for the year.
+Some of the kids already had English names from English academy (which they attend after school), however, those who did not, were given a full range as to what they are called for the year.
 Some honourable mentions include: